 Regrade requests may be submitted via Gradescope during the weeklong regrade period.
-A separate request needs to be made for each part that you would like regraded.
 The regrade period will probably begin a day or two after the exam results are made available to the class.
 Please do not contact the instructor or any of the TAs regarding the grading of an exam or the grading for the course before the regrade period begins.
 If your TA agrees with your request, your score for that question will be corrected.
-If your TA disagrees with your request, you will lose 1 point for each part of a midterm question and 2 points for each part of a final exam question.
+If your TA disagrees with your request, you will lose 1 point for each midterm question and 2 points for each final exam question.